From navigating your career and dating life in early adulthood.

 Dr. Levine previously served as the Assistant Director of Cognitive Therapy for Women, providing clinical group supervision to their team of postdoctoral fellows.
-Dr. Levine has also served as an Adjunct Professor at Fordham University in their Graduate School of Education at Fordham University, where she trained masters and doctoral level students.
+Dr. Levine has also served as an Adjunct Professor at Fordham University in their Graduate School of Education, where she trained masters and doctoral level students.
 Dr. Levine has experience working in diverse clinical settings, including the Child, Adolescent and Adult outpatient clinics at Mount Sinai Beth Israel Hospital in New York City, as well as community mental health clinics, college counseling centers, and private practice.

 Dr. Levine previously served as the Expert Mental Health Advisor for Expectful, helping to grow their maternal wellness offerings.
 She helped to run events, advised on content, and helped their communities of hopeful, expecting, and new moms get trusted support more easily.
 Dr. Levine regularly contributes to articles pertaining to women’s mental health and gives talks in school and community settings throughout the Northeast.

 Dr. Levine founded Perennial Wellness out of a recognition that women, parents and families need and deserve a highly specialized approach to their mental health care.
 Dr. Levine has witnessed across hundreds of patients that when a woman’s mental health is attuned to from a holistic, evidence-based lens, we all have within us the capacity to lead lives that are attuned to our values, priorities and deepest needs for connection with self and others.